-Fund the .5 FTE position of Assessment Analyst.
-This position plans, coordinates, assembles, schedules, processes, verifies, and formats data of student demographic results from standardized and local assessments and administers testing programs; researches, evaluates and analyzes assessment processes and resulting data using statistical measures and research methods; uses a variety of software to complete summaries, reports, and analyses for sites, administrators, and the Board: designs, prepares, and presents research and evaluative reports on student and program performance; works collaboratively with curriculum, site and other staff to conceptualize, develop, field test and psychometrically evaluate district assessment forms and procedures: conducts program effectiveness research projects
+Change from previous year to fund .5 FTE position of Assessment Analyst.
+This position plans, coordinates, assembles, schedules, processes, verifies, and formats data of student demographic results from standardized and local assessments and administers testing programs; researches, evaluates and analyzes assessment processes and resulting data using statistical measures and research methods; uses a variety of software to complete summaries, reports, and analyses for sites, administrators, and the Board: designs, prepares, and presents research and evaluative reports on student and program performance: works collaboratively with curriculum, site and other staff to conceptualize, develop, field test and psychometrically evaluate district assessment forms and procedures; conducts program effectiveness research projects.
+This portion of the position supports identifying specific needs and gaps that exist for students who are English Learners, Socio Economically